David Mamet: Television and radio

-Critical reception
+Style and reception

-"Mamet speak"
+Mamet speak

-Mamet's style of writing dialogue, marked by a cynical, street-smart edge, precisely crafted for effect, is so distinctive that it has come to be called Mamet speak.
+Mamet's style of writing dialogue, marked by a cynical, street-smart edge, has come to be called Mamet speak.
 Mamet himself has criticized his (and other writers') tendency to write "pretty" at the expense of sound, logical plots.
 When asked how he developed his style for writing dialogue, Mamet said, "In my family, in the days prior to television, we liked to while away the evenings by making ourselves miserable, based solely on our ability to speak the language viciously.
 That's probably where my ability was honed."

-One instance of Mamet's dialogue style can be found in Glengarry Glen Ross, in which two down-on-their-luck real estate salesmen are considering stealing from their employer's office.
-George Aaronow and Dave Moss equivocate on the meaning of "talk" and "speak", turning language and meaning to deceptive purposes: